Abolfazlpython1991/Calculator/README.md

-# Calculator
+# Spiner
-a desktop calculator with python programming language and bellow libraries:
-    tkinter
+a sample desktop game